IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-nodetool.md

 Command|Function
 ----------|-----------
-`cfhistograms`|Provide statistics about a table, including number of SSTables, read/write latency, partition size and column count.
+`cfhistograms`|Provide statistics about a table, including number of SSTables, read/write latency, partition size, and column count.
 `cfstats`|Provide in-depth diagnostics regard column family.
 `cleanup`|Trigger the immediate cleanup of keys no longer belonging to a node `compact`|Force a (major) compaction on one or more column families.
 `compactionhistory`|Print history of compaction.
 `compactionstats`|Print statistics on compactions.
-`describecluster`|Print the name, snitch, partitioner and schema version of a cluster.
+`describecluster`|Print the name, snitch, partitioner, and schema version of a cluster.
 `describering <keyspace>`|Show the token ranges information of a keyspace.
 `flush`|Flush one or more column families.
-`help`|Print help.
+`help`|Prints help.
 `getendpoints <keyspace> <cfname> <key>`|Print the end points that own the key.
 `gossipinfo`|Show the gossip information for the cluster.
 `info`|Print node information.